 High potassium foods are the best preventive for these two problems, as well as for prevention of kidney stones.
 Because of the type food that high potassium foods are, high potassium foods are also the best diet for lowering your chance of heart disease and stroke.

 Energy loss and fatigue are common symptoms of potassium lack.
-But fatigue can occur from so many factors that it is not a reliable way to tell if you are lacking potassium.
+But fatigue can occur from so many factors.
+It is not a reliable way to tell if you lack potassium.
 Statistically, though, odds are that at least some of your fatigue is from inadequate potassium intake.
 Most Americans consume less than half the recommended amount of potassium.
 So if your energy loss is from inadequate potassium intake, your energy will improve on a diet of high potassium foods.

 Sodium and potassium balance each other out.
-Sodium and potassium are like the yin and yang of our body's fluid system.
-They influence what is kept in our body and in our cells, and what is thrown out.
-When we get lots of sodium it tells the kidneys to get rid of sodium.
+So sodium and potassium are like the yin and yang of our body's fluid system.
+They influence what we keep in our body and in our cells, and what our body throws out.
+When we get lots of sodium, it tells the kidneys to get rid of sodium.
 Calcium always accompanies the sodium.
-So the calcium comes out of the bones, leading to osteoporosis with less dense and more fragile bones, and goes into the urine where it can form the most common kind of kidney stones.
+So calcium comes out of the bones.
+And this leads to osteoporosis with less dense and more fragile bones.
+Furthermore, calcium goes into the urine, where it can form the most common kind of kidney stones.

-Calcium movement also affects our nerve cell and muscle cells.
-When a nerve cell fires or a muscle cell contracts (including the heart muscle cells and the smooth muscle cells in the blood vessels), it does so because sodium goes from outside the cell to inside the cell and potassium goes the opposite way.
+Calcium movement also affects our nerve cells and muscle cells.
+When a nerve cell fires or a muscle cell contracts (including the heart muscle cells and the smooth muscle cells in the blood vessels), it does so because sodium goes from outside the cell to inside the cell, and potassium goes the opposite way.

 If not enough calcium gets out of the cell, the muscle cells do not relax fully.
-When the smooth muscle cells of our blood vessels do not relax, our blood pressure rises and we become hypertensive.
-When the muscles of our body, such as those in our neck and back, do not relax, we feel tenser and tire more easily.
+When the smooth muscle cells of our blood vessels do not relax, our blood pressure rises.
+And we become hypertensive.
+When the muscles of our body, such as those in our neck and back, do not relax, we feel tenser and we tire more easily.

 So the symptoms of potassium deficiency are subtle.
 They often go unnoticed in the early stages.
-High blood pressure often is unnoticed until there is a stroke or heart attack.
-Osteoporosis is often unnoticed until a bone is broken.
-Fatigue and tiredness can be caused by so many things, that we don't notice how much is due to inadequate potassium.
+We don't notice high blood pressure until there is a stroke or heart attack.
+And we often don't notice osteoporosis until a bone is broken.
+So many things can cause fatigue and tiredness that we don't notice how much is due to inadequate potassium.

 If your blood pressure is high or high normal, you may want to try a high potassium diet to see if you can lower it.
-For those on medication for hypertension, often the dose can be reduced or even eliminated.
+If you are on medication for hypertension, often you can reduce, or even eliminate, the dose.

 For osteoporosis, there is a scan to check bone density.
 The DEXA scan will check how strong your bones are.
-This test is usually ordered by your doctor.
-It can show early bone loss, known as osteopenia, before there are any symptoms, and before the loss becomes osteoporosis.
+Usually your doctor needs to order this test.
+It can show early bone loss, known as osteopenia, before you have any symptoms, and before the loss becomes osteoporosis.

 Another way for your doctor to check if you are losing too much calcium is by checking the calcium in your urine.
 This will detect calcium loss even before the bone loss will show up on a DEXA scan.